Euphrasiologist/vcf_filtering/README.md

-# vcf_filtering
+# Filtering VCF files by either SNP's or individuals (or taxa, species) by missing data.

-BASH scripts to filter VCF files for missing data in both SNP's and individuals (taxa).
+These are essentially wrappers for vcftools, but maybe useful.